Audited Financial Statements

 The Audited Financial Statements is designed to reduce the possibility that a material misstatement is not detected by audit procedures.
 A misstatement is defined as false or missing information, whether caused by fraud (including deliberate misstatement) or error.
 “Material” is very broadly defined as being large enough or important enough to cause stakeholders to alter their decisions.

-Audited Financial Statements exist because they add value through easing the cost of information asymmetry, not because they are required by law.
+Audited Financial Statements exist because they add value by easing the cost of information asymmetry, not because they are required by law.
 For example, a privately held company that does not issue securities on a public exchange might engage a firm to audit its financial statements in order to obtain more desirable loan terms from a financial institution or trade accounts with its customers.
 Without the audit, the lending party would not have assurance as to whether the company’s financial position is accurate.
 In turn, the lender could price protect against this information asymmetry.

 The exact form and content of the “audit opinion” will vary between countries, firms, and audited organizations.